 Feijoas are also commonly known as the pineapple guava.
 They have a distinctly tangy aromatic flavour which is accompanied by a hint of sweetness, this fruit is a favourite of many kiwi’s at this time of the year.

 The feijoa season is very short which adds to their appeal ensuring we enjoy this delightful fruit while we can!
-We are very fortunate to have been given a bag of feijoas every week recently from generous friends with an abundant feijoa tree.

 We have been enjoying some beautiful clear crisp autumn days which have been just perfect for strolls along the beach and seeking some cosy and warming food on returning home.